Russia's culture minister tests positive for coronavirus - TASS

-Russia's culture minister, Olga Lyubimova, has tested positive for the coronavirus, making her the third member of the Russian cabinet with a confirmed case, the TASS news agency reported on Wednesday.
+Russia's culture minister has tested positive for the coronavirus, becoming the third confirmed member of the cabinet to catch the disease, the TASS news agency reported on Wednesday.

-Lyubimova has mild symptoms and is continuing to work remotely, conducting meetings online, her press secretary Anna Usacheva said, according to TASS.
-Prime Minister Mikhail Mishustin last week told President Vladimir Putin on state television that he had been diagnosed and was temporarily stepping down to recover.
+Olga Lyubimova has mild symptoms and is continuing to work remotely, her press secretary Anna Usacheva said, according to TASS.
+Prime Minister Mikhail Mishustin last week told President Vladimir Putin he had been diagnosed and was temporarily stepping down to recover.

+First Deputy Prime Minister Andrei Belousov is replacing Mishustin in his absence.
+Putin said Mishustin was recovering from the virus despite still having a fever.

-The country's coronavirus crisis response center said earlier on Wednesday that the number of cases had risen by more than 10,000 for a fourth consecutive day and now stood at 165,929.
+The country's coronavirus crisis response centre said on Wednesday that the number of cases had risen by more than 10,000 for a fourth consecutive day and stood at 165,929.
 Russia has recorded 1,537 coronavirus-related deaths.

 - READ MORE ON: